Training Dynamics Impact Post-Training Quantization Robustness: Pretraining hyperparameters and setup

 \section{Pretraining hyperparameters and setup}

 \paragraph{Hyperparameter details.} We use the open source codebase from \cite{ajroldi2024plainlm} to pretrain Pythia-160M parameter transformer models \citep{vaswani2023attentionneed, biderman_pythia_2023} on causal language modeling, training up to 100 billion tokens of FineWebEdu \citep{penedo2024the} on up to 8xA100-80GB GPUs.
 We employ a sequence length of 2048 and batch size of 0.5M tokens.
 We use cross-entropy loss and employ Adam \citep{Kingma2014AdamAM} with decoupled weight decay \citep{loshchilov2019decoupled} of 0.1 and gradient clipping of 1, and $\beta_1=0.9$, $\beta_2=0.95$.
-For the experiments in \cref{fig:rainbow} we use a WSD learning rate schedule with peak learning rate of $3e^{-3}$, warmup of 1900 steps (1\%), and a cooldown duration of 1900 steps (10\% of total duration), decaying the learning rate to zero~\citep{bergsma2025straightzero}.
-For the analysis in \cref{fig:adamc} we use WSD with a peak learning rate of $3e^{-3}$ during 100 billion tokens, and we train with AdamW \citep{loshchilov2019decoupled} and AdamC \citep{defazio_why_2025} .
+For the experiments in \cref{fig:rainbow} we use a WSD learning rate schedule with peak learning rate of 3e-3, warmup of 1900 steps (1\%), and a cooldown duration of 1900 steps (10\% of total duration), decaying the learning rate to zero~\citep{bergsma2025straightzero}.

 \paragraph{Weight Averaging.} For the analysis in \cref{subsec:weightavg} and \cref{fig:WA} we use LAtest Weight Averaging \citep{kaddour_stop_2022}, collecting checkpoints every 500 optimization steps, and maintaining a rolling window of length 5 over which weights are uniformly averaged.
 For the analysis in \cref{fig:wa_olmo1} where checkpoints are only available at fixed release intervals, we instead average the consecutive released checkpoints, reporting results for different window lengths.